julienloizelet/ddev-tools/README.md

 ## Contribute

-Anyone is welcome to submit a PR to this repo.
+Anyone is welcome to submit a pull request to this repo.

 **Contributed and maintained by [julienloizelet](https://github.com/julienloizelet)**